Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends related to the company's debt, equity, and debt-to-equity ratio over the observed periods.
+The financial data reveals several key trends in the company's capital structure and leverage over the observed periods.

 Debt to Equity (including Operating Lease Liability)